IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/builder.md

 }
 ```

-And then it can be used as:
+So it can be used as:

 ```java
 final var firstSubProperty = new Property.Builder("Sub-Property-1", "Sub-Value-1").build();